antopat1/EcommerceWeb3dapp/README.md

 3. **Ensure Content Accessibility**: Store content in a decentralized manner to ensure long-term availability.

-4. **Provide Fair Compensation**: Enable direct payments to content creators without intermediaries.

-5. **Build an Intuitive UI**: Create a user-friendly interface that makes browsing and purchasing content simple.
+4. **Build an Intuitive UI**: Create a user-friendly interface that makes browsing and purchasing content simple.

 ## 🔮 Future Improvements